qlik-oss/core-website/docs/recipes/data-loading.md

 COPY ./airports.csv /
 COPY ./init-airports-data.sql /docker-entrypoint-initdb.d/
 ```
-It builds on the official postgres image and then copies our `airports.csv` file into the image as well as the `init-airports-data.sql` script to the folder `docker-entrypoint-initdb.d`, when the postgres image starts it will run all `.sql` inside the folder and thus our `init-airports-data.sql` will be run.
+It builds on the official postgres image and then copies our `airports.csv` file into the image as well as copying the `init-airports-data.sql` script to the folder `docker-entrypoint-initdb.d` on the image.

+When the postgres image starts it will run all `.sql` inside the folder and thus our `init-airports-data.sql` will be run.

 The script looks like this
 ```sql